We believe full ESG integration requires real commitment.

 The Blackstone Charitable Foundation is committed to creating economic opportunity for under-resourced communities.
 The Foundation’s programs aim to increase access to entrepreneurship skills.
 This includes, among other initiatives, its signature Blackstone LaunchPad network, which helps college and university students build successful companies and careers.
 The Foundation drives community engagement, provides disaster relief and guides employees in board service placement.

-“We view ESG as crucial to our mission of delivering strong returns for clients.
+“We view ESG as part of our mission to deliver strong returns for clients.
 Blackstone is using its scale and expertise to help strengthen our companies, assets and the communities in which they operate.”JON GRAY

 PRESIDENT AND CHIEF OPERATING OFFICER